 document-uuid (uri(45))

 This CONDITIONALLY REQUIRED Document Status attribute specifies a globally unique identifier that MUST be a 45-octet "urn:uuid" URI [RFC4122].
-The Printer generates the globally unique identifier when it creates a new Document object in response to a document creation operation, which can be part of a Job Creation Request.
+The Printer generates the globally unique identifier when it creates a new Document object in response to a document creation operation, which can be part of a Job Creation Operation.
 A Printer MUST support this attribute if the Printer supports the IPP Document Object [PWG5100.5].
 A Client MUST NOT use this attribute as a Document identifier in IPP Document operations.
 A Printer MAY use the value of this attribute as a Document identifier in other protocol bindings.

 pages (integer(0:MAX))